 Pyongyang is the capital of North Korea.
 Pyongyang has been completely redesigned since the Korean War (1950–1953).
 It is designed with wide avenues, imposing monuments, and monolithic buildings.
 The city also has regular international train services to Beijing and Moscow.
 A journey to Beijing takes about 25 hours and 25 minutes; a journey to Moscow takes 6 days.
 The Democratic Republic of Korea is in Eastern Asia, in the northern half of the Korean Peninsula bordering the Korea Bay and the Sea of Japan, between China and South Korea.
 Temperate with rainfall concentrated in summer.
 Mostly hills and mountains separated by deep, narrow valleys; coastal plains wide in west, discontinuous in east.
 The official language is Korean.
 North and South Korea share the same language but there are differences in dialect.
 The main religions are Mainly atheist or non-religious, traditional beliefs.
 The economy of North Korea is an industrialised, highly centralized command economy.
 The role of market allocation is sharply limited - mainly in the rural sector where peasants sell produce from small private plots.
 There are almost no small businesses.
+The security risk for expatriates in North Korea is medium to high.
+Risks include inadequate travel permission and documentation, information security, enforced travel changes, and arbitrary interrogation or detention.
 The population in Pyongyang is 3.3 Mil (2014 est.), while the inflation rate is 55% (2014 est.).

 Cost Of Living